pdobsan/oama/README.md

 your own `client_id` and `client_secret` of your application or of a suitable FOSS registered application.

 Edit them to adjust to your environment.
+When you are done run `mailctl authorize <service> <email>`.

 The base password manager used here is [pass](https://www.passwordstore.org/)